-5. Notwithstanding any other provision of this Act the following persons may provide general advice within the scope of section 4(1)(e) of the Act to the extent set out herein-
+- 5. Notwithstanding any other provision of this Act the following persons may provide general advice within the scope of section 4(1)(e) of the Act to the extent set out herein- - (1) Foreign legal Counsel instructed by an Authorised Person on Parts 1 or 3 of the Register may provide general advice within the scope of section 4(1)(e)(i) of the Act notwithstanding that they may not be registered under the Act but may not undertake any other restricted activity including for the avoidance of doubt the settling of pleadings for the purpose of Gibraltar proceedings without being so registered;

-- (1) Foreign lawyers who do not practice instructed by an Authorised Person on Parts 1 or 3 of the Register may provide general advice within the scope of section 4(1)(e) of the Act notwithstanding that they may not be registered under the Act but may not undertake any other restricted activity including for the avoidance of doubt the settling of pleadings for the purpose of Gibraltar proceedings without being so registered; - (2) Persons employed by the Government or statutory authority whose function includes the provision of advice or assistance or services to the public; - (3) Registered auditors registered under the Auditors Registration Act 2019; insolvency practitioners registered under the Insolvency Act 2011; and partners and employees of a registered auditor or an insolvency practitioner, who are in employment or practice in and from business premises in Gibraltar in respect of matters related to their normal course of business and specifically in relation to audit, accounting services, tax, finance or insolvency; - (4) Such other persons as the Chief Justice after consultation with the LSRA and Law Council may prescribe; - (5) The person ("E") is an exempt person if-
+- (2) Persons employed by the Government or statutory authority whose function includes the provision of advice or assistance or services to the public; - (3) Persons who are licensed or regulated under the provisions of any other Act or in the employ of companies, entities or bodies that are licensed or regulated under the provisions of any other Act; - (4) Independent Accountants (being a person who is a member of a recognised accountancy body of an EEA State or being a member of ICAS, ACCA or ICAEW) and Qualified Tax Professionals being a member of the Chartered Institute of Taxation who are in employment or practice in and from business premises in Gibraltar in respect of matters related to their normal course of business and specifically in relation to accounting services, tax, finance or insolvency; - (5) Such other persons as the Chief Justice after consultation with the LSRA and Law Council may prescribe; - (6) The person ("E") is an exempt person if- - (a) E is an individual, - (b) E provides the legal advice at the direction and under the supervision of another individual ("P"), - (c) when E does so, P and E are connected, and - (d) P is entitled to carry on the activity, otherwise than by virtue of sub-paragraph (6) and/or by virtue of sub-paragraphs (1) to (5). - (7) For the purposes of sub-paragraph (6), P and E are connected if- - (a) P is E's employer or a partner, director or shareholder in the firm or company which employs E, - (b) P is a fellow employee of E, - (8) The person is exempt if the person is an individual who carries on the activity otherwise than for, or in expectation of, any fee, gain or reward.

-(a) E is an individual,
+Employers etc acting through exempt person.

-- (b) E provides the legal advice at the direction and under the supervision of another individual ("P"), - (c) when E does so, P and E are connected,
+- 6.(1)..This paragraph applies where- - (a) a person ("P") carries on an activity ("the relevant activity") which is a reserved legal activity, - © Government of Gibraltar (www.gibraltarlaws.gov.gi)

-- (d) P is entitled to carry on the activity, otherwise than by virtue of subparagraph (5) and/or by virtue of sub-paragraphs (1) to (1), and - (e) P is an Authorised Person in relation to the activity and takes responsibility for E. - (6) For the purposes of sub-paragraph (6), P and E are connected if- - (a) P is E's employer or a partner, director or shareholder in the firm or company which employs E, - (b) P is a fellow employee of E,
+- (b) P carries on the relevant activity by virtue of an employee of P ("E") carrying it on in E's capacity as such an employee, and - (c) E is an exempt person in relation to the relevant activity. - (2) P is an exempt person in relation to the relevant activity to the extent that P carries on that activity by virtue of E so carrying it on. - (3) This paragraph does not apply where E- - (a) carries on the relevant activity at the direction and under the supervision of an Authorised Person in relation to that activity, and - (b) is exempt in relation to that activity by virtue of paragraph 1(6), 3(3) or 4(2). - (4) If P is a body, in this paragraph references to an employee of P include references to a manager of P.